-- Dissolve 1 and a half stock cubes in a liter of water.
+Dissolve 1 and a half stock cubes in a litre of water.

-- Add into a deep pan with a good glug of olive oil.
-Fry until soft, and then pour in 440 grams of Arborio rice.
+Add to a deep pan with a good glug of olive oil.
+Fry until soft and pour in 440 grams of Arborio rice.
 Mix the rice about, coating it in the oil.

-- Then, keep adding stock, bit by bit.
+Keep adding stock, bit by bit.
 As the rice absorbs the stock, pour in a bit more.
-Keep beating the rice about with a wooden spoon to release the starches, making it thick and oozy.
+Keep beating the rice about with a wooden spoon to release the starch, making it thick and oozy.